BinRange

 cutoff 2+ (optional) Additional cutoffs create additional bins.
 The total number of bins is one more than the number of provided lower bounds.

-NOTE: To ensure you get the expected results, make sure your cutoffs are listed sequentially.
+To get the expected results, list cutoffs sequentially.

 Examples